Your Online Reputation: 7 Things CEOs Must Know

 Certainly, as a CEO you have a vested interest in protecting your online reputation.
 But as we’ve seen, there’s a lot of work that goes into making that happen.
 From performing an exhaustive inventory to get a baseline of where your reputation currently stands to identify areas within and beyond your control and monitoring for potential threats, maintaining a good online reputation can take a lot of time and effort.

 That’s why many CEOs choose to invest in expert assistance.
-Working with an experienced online reputation management firm means that you can focus your energy on your business, and let your reputation management team handle the tedious day-to-day tasks associated with keeping your online reputation stellar.
+Working with an experienced online personal reputation management firm means that you can focus your energy on your business, and let your reputation management lawyers handle the tedious day-to-day tasks associated with keeping your online reputation stellar.

 An Investment In Your Sanity and Your Business